 The claim will not cost you anything, whatever the outcome.
 Which? has funding in place to cover the costs.

-Which? is a non-profit organization and as such cannot fund a claim of this size by itself.
+Which? is a non-profit organisation and as such cannot fund a claim of this size by itself.

-Which? is working with a litigation funder, Litigation Capital Management, to bring the claim.
+Which? is working with a litigation funder, LCM Funding UK Limited, to bring the claim.

 Which? has obtained insurance to cover Apple’s legal costs, so you won’t be liable for Apple’s costs even if the claim is unsuccessful.